-Beginning in 2007-2008, Maryland will implement the modified assessments for students with disabilities.
-The proficient scores from the modified assessments will be capped at 2% of the total tested population.
+In June 2008, Maryland implemented the high school modified assessments for students with disabilities.
+In the 2008-2009 school year, Maryland implemented the modified assessments for students with disabilities in grades 6-8.
+In 2009-2010, Maryland implemented the modified assessments for students with disabilities in grades 3-5.
+The proficient scores from the modified assessments are capped at 2% of the total tested population.
 Participation rates and performance levels of students with disabilities on MSA, Alt-MSA, and modified assessments are included in AYP determinations.